eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 For example, if Alice wins both of her head-to-head matchups against Bob and Clark, then Alice is the winner outright.
 Suppose instead that Alice beats Bob by 10%, Bob beats Clark by 5%, and Clark beats Alice by 1%.
 Then Alice loses by the least amount (1%) and is the winner by the minimax tiebreaker.

-[Ranked voting methods are not strategyproof](../gibbard-satt/){:target="_blank"}, but some are more manipulable than others.
-[Ranked-Choice Voting](../ditch-rcv/){:target="_blank"} is infamous (or should be) for its horrendous participation failures and strategic vulnerabilities.
-In both Burlington and Alaska, voters went to the polls, voted for their favorite candidate, and through that changed the outcome from their viable backup candidate to their least favorite candidate.
-Therefore, there is reason to consider a ranked voting system and ask "is this going to bite me for participating honestly?"
+As with any voting system, we can ask how manipulable the system is.
+That is, how much strategic pressure there is to spend the night before the election scheming up a complex strategy to game the election, or avoid walking into a trap where voting for your favorite candidate actually causes your least favorite candidate to win.

-Condorcet methods do not generally satisfy the participation criterion, but [the Better Choices system *does*](../better-choices/){:target="_blank"}<d-cite key="brandt2025condorcet"></d-cite>.
-That is, you can generally feel safe that you aren't going to get a *worse* outcome by participating, but you might ask how much strategic pressure there is to spend the night before the election scheming up a complex strategy to game the election.
-Unlike RCV where there's probably good reason to check that you aren't about to walk into a center-squeeze and elect your worst nightmare, Condorcet methods are generally more robust.
+Compared to something like [Ranked-Choice Voting](../ditch-rcv/){:target="_blank"}, Condorcet methods are generally quite robust<d-cite key="brandt2025condorcet"></d-cite>.

-But unlike a typical Condorcet method, where voters submit rankings, voters in the Better Choices system can submit much more complex preferences that cannot be expressed in a simple ranking.
+But unlike a typical Condorcet method, where voters submit rankings, voters in the Better Choices system can submit much more complex preferences that cannot be expressed on a typical ranked ballot.
 For example, a voter can say they vote for Rock over Scissors, Scissors over Paper, and Paper over Rock.
 This is a perfectly valid ballot in the Better Choices system, but it is not a valid ranking because it is not transitive.

 One might wonder if this system is *more* manipulable than a typical Condorcet method, since voters can submit more complex preferences.
-I will show that this system is no more manipulable than a typical Condorcet method, and the fact that the runoff is restricted to three candidates makes it extremely robust.
+I will show that this system is no more manipulable than a typical Condorcet method, and the fact that the runoff is restricted to three candidates makes it even more robust.

 In this post, I define a model of strategic manipulation in this system and show that it is *very* difficult to manipulate.
 In practice, there is essentially no reason to vote in any way but with complete honesty.